thinkswan/facebook-comments-for-wordpress/readme.txt

 * Bugfix: WordPress comments are no longer hidden when the Pages only or Posts only options are selected

 = 1.4 =
-* Option: include comments on pages only, posts only or both
+* Option: Include comments on pages only, posts only or both
 * Tested and works properly with WordPress 3.0

 = 1.3 =
-* Bugfix: settings/XID are no longer lost when upgrading
+* Bugfix: Settings/XID are no longer lost when upgrading
-* Bugfix: anonymous posting now works properly
+* Bugfix: Anonymous posting now works properly
-* Option: allow user to hide the `Facebook comments:` title
+* Option: Allow user to hide the `Facebook comments:` title
 * Added `Settings` link to plugin's action links on the `Plugins` page
 * Redesigned settings page
 * Refactored code to prepare for next release